 The Company is exposed to foreign currency risk to the extent that monetary assets and liabilities held by the Company are not denominated in its functional currency.
 The Company does not manage currency risk through hedging or other currency management tools.

-As at December 31, 2019 and 2018, the Company's net exposure to foreign currency risk on its financial instruments is as follows:
+As at December 31, 2020 and December 31, 2019, the Company's exposure to foreign currency risk on its financial instruments is as follows: